-Our families, staff, and students have a shared responsibility in protecting themselves and each other from the spread of COVID-19 and other communicable diseases.
+Our families, staff, and students have a shared responsibility in protecting themselves and each other from the spread of communicable diseases.
 This is achieved by all reading, knowing, and following the preventive plan and necessary safety measures.
 Staff will strive to implement psychological safety measures and trauma-informed practice alongside physical health and safety measures.